 World AIDS Day 2019

-On December 2, 2019, people from across NIH and the community will gather at Lipsett Amphitheater on the NIH campus in Bethesda, MD, for the OAR-sponsored World AIDS Day Symposium Community and NIH: In Partnership to End the HIV Epidemic.
-Speakers representing many of the communities touched by HIV will discuss how they—and the NIH—can work together to eradicate the disease.
-We are excited and honored to announce that NIH Director Francis Collins and Jeanne White-Ginder (mother of Ryan White) will be joining us during this important event.
+On December 2, 2019, people from across NIH and the community gathered at Lipsett Amphitheater on the NIH campus in Bethesda, MD, for the OAR-sponsored World AIDS Day Symposium Community and NIH: In Partnership to End the HIV Epidemic.
+Speakers representing many of the communities touched by HIV discussed how they—and the NIH—can work together to eradicate the disease.
+NIH Director Francis Collins and Jeanne White-Ginder (mother of Ryan White) joined us during this important event.

-Speakers and moderators for World AIDS Day 2019 include:
+Speakers and moderators for World AIDS Day 2019 included:

 Francis S. Collins, M.D., Ph.D.